Białystok: Climate

-The city has a warm-summer continental or hemiboreal climate (Dfb) according to the Köppen climate classification system under the 0 °C isotherm for the average temperature of the coldest month, or an oceanic climate (Cfb) if the -3 °C isotherm is used.
+The city has a warm-summer humid continental or hemiboreal climate (Dfb) according to the Köppen climate classification system under the 0 °C isotherm for the average temperature of the coldest month, or an oceanic climate (Cfb) if the -3 °C isotherm is used.
 The city would have been classified as being in the Dfb zone regardless of the accepted isotherm for climatological normals as recent as 1981–2010, but as a consequence of climate change, the winters have warmed up so that the climate in the city may be classified as oceanic.
 Białystok is one of the coldest cities in Poland by annual temperature and one with the climate having the most continental characteristics, as is the case for much of north-eastern Poland, with the mean yearly temperature of 7.7 °C and the length of the growing season amounting to 205 days, shorter than elsewhere in Poland.

 While winters are rather mild compared to other cities on the similar latitude, such as Samara, Barnaul, or Edmonton, they are colder than in Western Europe (in cities like Bremen and Dublin).
 Winters usually have little sunshine, with weather patterns changing from those influenced by the low-pressure systems generated by the Icelandic Low (when the weather is often cloudy, cool, damp, rainy and/or snowy) to the occasional intrusions of cold air masses from Siberia or the Arctic (Siberian High), which, due to the city's northeasterly location, are more frequent than in other parts of Poland.
 Winters thus tend to be several degrees colder than elsewhere in Poland.
 Freezing conditions below -20 °C are possible in winter but are rare.
 Snow cover is present on the ground for more than half of winter.
 Summers tend to be warm, sunny and pleasant and are occasionally hot, but they are still a little cooler than in most of Poland.
 More rain falls in summer months than in any other period of the year.

 The centre of Białystok, as most urban areas, experiences the urban heat island effect, therefore for most of the time, the city is warmer than the surrounding countryside.
 The temperatures in the city centre are, on average, 2.3 C-change higher than in the surrounding villages, with greater differences at night and during the warmer half of the year, particularly in spring.